nuxt/nuxt/README.md

 ## Production deployment

-To deploy, instead of running next, you probably want to build ahead of time.
+To deploy, instead of running nuxt, you probably want to build ahead of time.
 Therefore, building and starting are separate commands:

 ```bash
 nuxt build